 My career in academia began in 2003 as a member of the part-time faculty at both Montserrat College of Art and Rhode Island School of Design.
-For over a decade I have endeavored to create a classroom environment that is engaging, entertaining, and challenging.
+For over a decade I have endeavored to create a classroom environment that is engaging, enriching, and challenging.
 In 2013 I became an Asst.
-Professor at Montserrat College of Art and in 2018 I left my position as a Senior Critic at Rhode Island School of Design after 15 years.
-My decade plus as a visual arts educator has strengthened my belief that a student's concepts and "personal vision" are meaningless without the technical facility to manifest them, and that helping students find their "style" is not about exalting a feeble pursuit of learning the fundamentals.
+Professor at Montserrat College of Art.
+In my first year as a professor at Montserrat, I was selected by the Class of 2014 to give the Faculty Address at their commencement.

 In 2018 I made the decision to leave my position as a Senior Critic at Rhode Island School of Design after 15 years of being one of the most sought-after teachers at the college.
 In my final semester at RISD, my course had the highest waitlist in the Illustration Department.

 A RISD student had this to say in one of my recent Faculty Evaluations:

 “In the school's current identity-driven, narcissistic, codependent, and frankly quasi-hysterical environment, Professor Enjeti is a beacon of sanity and the only faculty member on this campus who seems to know how to shut everyone up, sit their asses down and make them listen.
 Every time I went into his class I knew I could count on him to not be a racist or bigot (TO ANYONE), and I knew people in the class wouldn't be rewarded for being racists or bigots.
 Best class environment ever.
 He also knows his art sh*t.
 Professor Enjeti is one in a million.
 Know that.”

 Professor Enjeti • Opaque Watercolors and Gouache from Professor Enjeti on Vimeo.